clay/amphora-storage-postgres/docs/environment-setup.md

 **Default:** `null` _(Number)_

 Default page size for list queries.
 Enables pagination by default on list endpoints.
+Setting a page size of `0` will disable pagination.

 ---